 Before the trip

 You should take 2 items of luggage.

 If you have your own sleeping bag we suggest you bring it with you.
 If not we have these available for you.
 You can select this option when booking a trip with us.
-These sleeping bags are second hand material but nice and clean and 3 season or above and used at high altitude previously.
+These sleeping bags are second hand material but are nice and clean.
+They will be 3 season or above and used at high altitude previously.

-As an adventure travel company we always suggest people who take part in any of our trips have some level of fitness and most treks require on average 4-6 hours of walking per day with some of the longer days reaching 8-10 hours.
-Hiking at altitude can be tough at times and we always recommend doing some CV exercise prior to the trek whilst also incorporating some hill walking to get the legs used to going up and down mountain paths.
-The more you do before the trip the more you will get out of it.
-If you want some advice on training for a trek just get in touch with us by email.
+As an adventure travel company we always suggest people who take part in any of our trips have some level of fitness as most treks require on average 4-6 hours of walking per day (with some of the longer days reaching 8-10 hours).
+Hiking at altitude can be tough at times and we always recommend doing some Cardio Vascular exercise prior to the trek whilst also incorporating some hill walking to get the legs used to going up and down mountain paths.
+The more you do before the trip, the more you will get out of it.
+If you want some advice on training for a trek just get in touch with us!

 Most of the treks and climbing expeditions we operate are at high altitude where the body and mind will be tested to its limits.
-The trips are meant to be tough and challenging and that’s what makes the journey so worth it but the decision to take part is one you will have to make yourself.
+The trips are meant to be tough and challenging, and that’s what makes the journey so worth it!

 Here’s what some of our awesome customers had to say